How do you start a project effectively?

 By understanding what problem you are trying to solve.

-It sounds silly to make it so obvious but have you ever worked on a project and not known what the goals are?
+Have you ever worked on a project like this and not known what the goals are?

-- Ever started building something but not known why?
+- Ever started building software but not known why?
 Or who it’s for?

 - Ever engaged with a customer on a project and not had enough detail to get started?